dreamcatcher-tech/network/Inbox/2024-04-20 1023 generate 10k random customers.md

 Glob matcher can't handle merges ???

 We might want to use git style subfolders to make the sizes of the customers more manageable.

+Could have a built in system function that uses an isolate to generate the next filename in the list, so it can generate these on the fly and spawn queue actions immediately.